Five Sonnets

 “Lampara / ang iyong mukha"

-is what I told you after
+is what I told you

-tell you whatever it was
+to tell you whatever it was

-I caught midthrust:
+I caught mid-thrust:

-your face a lamp lit, because
+your face a lamp lit, cause

-to whom), & beautiful
+say to whom), & beautiful

-too serious.
-I’m serious
+too serious—tho I’m serious

 an afternoon’s an afternoon

-& that’s that: a lamp lit
+& it’s all that: a lamp lit

-with oil running out
+w/ oil running out

-in time, runs out time,
+in time, runs out of

-to be looked at.
+time.
+To be looked at.

 Tenderness takes time